Vietoris–Rips complex

 A Vietoris–Rips complex of a set of 23 points in the Euclidean plane.
 This complex has sets of up to four points: the points themselves (shown as red circles), pairs of points (black edges), triples of points (pale blue triangles), and quadruples of points (dark blue tetrahedrons).

 In topology, the Vietoris–Rips complex, also called the Vietoris complex or Rips complex, is a way of forming a topological space from distances in a set of points.
-It is an abstract simplicial complex that can be defined from any metric space M and distance δ by forming a simplex for every finite set of points that has diameter at most δ.
+It is an abstract simplicial complex that can be defined from any metric space M and distance δ by forming a simplex for every finite set of points that has diameter no more than δ.
 That is, it is a family of finite subsets of M, in which we think of a subset of k points as forming a (k − 1)-dimensional simplex (an edge for two points, a triangle for three points, a tetrahedron for four points, etc.); if a finite set S has the property that the distance between every pair of points in S is at most δ, then we include S as a simplex in the complex.